 With security groups, make the call to action for registration more specific by segmenting security groups.
 You can segment community members by certain characteristics when you use security groups.
 Once you’ve developed the groups, you can surface content on your online community and send customized messages to each group.

-For example, you may want to share content about the special student track at your event with all students in your organization.
-You can set up a security group that allows you to target only students.
+For example, you may want to share content about a special track for a designated audience, like specific product users or students.
+You can set up a security group that allows you to target only these groups.